NVIDIA/spark-rapids-ml/python/benchmark/aws-emr/README.md

   ```
   ./run_benchmark.sh [cpu|gpu] 2>&1 | tee benchmark.log
   ```
+  **Note**: the created cluster is configured to automatically terminate after 30 minutes of idle time, but it can still be manually terminated or deleted via the AWS EMR Console.

   **Note**: monitor benchmark progress periodically in case of a possible hang, to avoid incurring cloud costs in such cases.

 - Extract timing information.
 To view the original EMR log files, please log in [AWS EMR console](https://console.aws.amazon.com/emr/).
 Click "Clusters", choose the created cluster, click "Steps", then click "stdout" of each spark submit application.